Kalanchoe orgyalis aka Copper Spoons

 Common names

-Copper Spoons
+More information about Copper Spoons

-How to care for Copper Spoons
+How difficult is it to take care of Copper Spoons

 Caring for Copper Spoons is a breeze, as it is highly adaptable and forgiving to minor neglect.